vrizo/uibook/docs/configure.md

 You should describe each test component.
 One component — one page.

-First of all, let's create a Page.
+First of all, let’s create a Page.
-It's easier to follow the following file structure:
+It’s easier to follow the following file structure:

 ```
 your-project